digital-asset/daml/docs/source/json-api/production-setup.rst

 Data Continuity
 ---------------

 The query store is a cache.
-This means that it's perfectly fine to drop it as the data it contains is a subset of what can safely be recovered from the ledger.
+This means that it is perfectly fine to drop it, as the data it contains is a subset of what can safely be recovered from the ledger.

 As such, the query store does not provide data continuity guarantees across versions